AdamMooers/arm-pose-dynamics/README.md

 __Note:__ This repository is in an early stage of development.
 Use with caution!

 A set of joint tracking algorithms for powered, haptic wheelchairs.
 User pose is calculated from depth camera data.
+See [https://youtu.be/5GpO7MKfVRc](https://youtu.be/5GpO7MKfVRc) for a demo of the tracking.

 # Compilation